-The Guidelines for medical fitness to drive Sláinte agus Tiomáint ('the Guidelines') have been compiled by the Road Safety Authority in conjunction with the National Programme Office for Traffic Medicine using all reasonable care and are based on expert medical opinion and relevant literature at the time of printing.
-A limited number of sections relating to diabetes, epilepsy vision and neurology disease and obstructive sleep apnoea syndrome as set by 2009/113/EC and 2014/85/EU Directives (amending Directive 2006/126/EC) have the force of law implemented by regulations 12 and 20 of the Road Traffic (Licensing of Drivers) Regulations 2006, Statutory Instruments Number 537 of 2006, as amended by the Road Traffic (Licensing of Drivers) (Amendment) (No.) Regulations 2010, Statutory Instruments Number 544 of 2010.
-These will be marked with an EU Symbol in the Guidelines.
-Neither the Road Safety Authority nor the National Programme Office for Traffic Medicine nor the Royal College of Physicians of Ireland to which it is also associated accepts responsibility for any consequences arising from their application, including any liability in respect of any claim or cause of action arising out of, or in relation to, the use or reliance on the Guidelines.
+The Guidelines for medical fitness to drive Sláinte agus Tiomáint ('the Guidelines') have been compiled by the Road Safety Authority in conjunction with the National Office for Traffic Medicine using all reasonable care and are based on expert medical opinion and relevant literature at the time of printing.
+The legal basis for the Guidelines in general is provided for in regulations made under the Road Traffic Acts.
+The Road Traffic (Licensing of Drivers) Regulations 2006 (SI 537 of 2006) is the substantive legislative instrument underpinning the Guidelines.
+This has been amended and will continue to be amended as EU Directives update medical fitness rules.
+Medical fitness rules relating to diabetes, epilepsy, vision and obstructive sleep apnoea syndrome were developed on foot of recommendations from EU Specialist Working Groups and reflected in EU Directives 2009/113/EC and 2014/85/EU.
+Doctors should be mindful that certain specific and detailed elements of the EU Directives have force of law by virtue of being incorporated into Irish regulations, particularly relating to diabetes, vision and epilepsy.
+These aspects are marked with an EU Symbol in the Guidelines.
+Neither the Road Safety Authority nor the National Office for Traffic Medicine nor the Royal College of Physicians of Ireland to which it is also associated accepts responsibility for any consequences arising from their application, including any liability in respect of any claim or cause of action arising out of, or in relation to, the use or reliance on the Guidelines.